FAQ

 Six Japanese embassies and consulates (located in Beijing and Shanghai, China; the Republic of Korea; Malaysia; Indonesia; and Thailand) have special space set aside to provide information about studying in Japan.
 Full-time international student advisors are on hand at these embassies and consulates to provide information as well as consultation.
 Please find the nearest Japanese embassy or other diplomatic mission abroad in your country on the website below.

 The regulation that made a guarantor necessary to acquire entry and status of residence in Japan was abolished in December 1996.
 Therefore, you no longer need a guarantor to enter Japan as an international student.
 However, guarantors are required in various aspects of life in Japan.
-For example, you need a guarantor when you are renting a room, taking an entrance examination or gaining admission to a Japanese university or professional training college.
+For example, you need a guarantor when you are renting a room, taking an entrance examination or gaining admission to a Japanese university or specialized training college.
 After enrollment, you may also be required to apply for scholarships and tuition fee reductions.
 Therefore, although you no longer need a guarantor to gain entry into Japan, there will be many situations when you need a guarantor after you arrive in Japan (these are also required of Japanese students).

 If you are considering studying in Japan, it is important that you inquire with the school you are planning to attend regarding the need for guarantors since policies differ depending on the school.
 For example, if you are enrolling in a Japanese language school, the school may become your guarantor while you are a student.
 In some areas, an association for international relations (run by local government) may become your guarantor while staying in the area.